doylek1/ResGuides-NLTK/context.md

 That software infrastructure became NLTK.
 The toolkit supports at least 40 different languages and is now used in university courses around the world.
 It is also backed by the theoretical framework and literature of functional linguistics.

-*Functional linguistics* is a research area concerned with how *realised language* (lexis and grammar) work to achieve meaningful social functions.
+*Functional linguistics* is a research area concerned with how *realized language* (lexis and grammar) work to achieve meaningful social functions.

 One functional linguistic theory is *Systemic Functional Linguistics*, developed by Michael Halliday (Prof. Emeritus at University of Sydney).